awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

-# Set Up Active Directory Administration Tools for Workspaces<a name="directory_administration"></a>
+# Set up Active Directory Administration Tools for WorkSpaces<a name="directory_administration"></a>

 You'll perform most administrative tasks for your WorkSpaces directory using directory management tools, such as the Active Directory Administration Tools\.
-However, you'll use the Workspaces console to perform some directory\-related tasks\.
-For more information, see [Manage Directories for Workspaces](manage-workspaces-directory.md)\.
+However, you'll use the WorkSpaces console to perform some directory\-related tasks\.
+For more information, see [Manage directories for WorkSpaces](manage-workspaces-directory.md)\.

 If you create a directory with AWS Managed Microsoft AD or Simple AD that includes five or more WorkSpaces, we recommend that you centralize administration on an Amazon EC2 instance\.
 Although you can install the directory management tools on a WorkSpace, using an Amazon EC2 instance is a more robust solution\.